Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A blast of icy wind rushes out from you in each direction, driving your foes away.
 Each creature within 2 *(3m)* of you must succeed on a STR Save or take 3d8 Cold damage and be pushed up to 2 *(3m)* away.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the spell’s radius and the distance a creature is pushed on a failed Save each increase by 1 *(1.5m)* for each slot level above 2
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the spell's radius and the distance a creature is pushed on a failed Save each increase by 1 *(1.5m)* for each slot level above 2
 - **Classes**: Artificer, Druid, Sorcerer, Warlock, Wizard *(Source: CS)*